danielfenske/f3-challenge-accepted/README.md

 # Firing up the back-end

-To run the back-edn development server, run:
+To run the back-end development server, run:

 ```bash
 npm run server